Filming Protocols of the International Seabed Authority

 3. Filming at the locations for a feature film, documentary or television production

-If you are interested in filming scenes at the headquarters of the Authority or the JCC in Kingston, Jamaica, during the annual session of the Authority for a feature film, documentary or television production, please submit a request using the online “Request for on-location filming at the Authority” form and attach
+If you are interested in filming scenes at the ISA headquarters or the JCC in Kingston, Jamaica, during the annual ISA Sessions for a feature film, documentary or television production, please submit a request using the online “Request for on-location filming at the ISA” form and attach

 • a formal written request on the production company’s letterhead